Mount Rushmore

 Peter Norbeck, U.S. senator from South Dakota, sponsored the project and secured federal funding.
 Construction began in 1927 and the presidents' faces were completed between 1934 and 1939.
 After Gutzon Borglum died in March 1941, his son Lincoln took over as leader of the construction project.
-Each president was originally to be depicted from head to waist, but lack of funding forced construction to end on October 31, 1941.
+Each president was originally to be depicted from head to waist, but lack of funding forced construction to end on October 31, 1941, and only Washington's sculpture includes any detail below chin level.